Today, you’re going to learn how to set boundaries with a narcissistic parent using practical strategies.

 The only way to stop a narcissist, and anyone for that matter, from walking all over you, is through the establishment and maintenance of healthy boundaries.

-Here are some tips for setting boundaries with narcissists:
+Here are some tips for setting boundaries with a narcissistic parent:

 #1.
 Clearly Communicate Your Boundaries

 Clearly tell the narcissist what you will and will not tolerate, and what the consequences for violating these limits will be.